rlaxogh76/nextjs-sms/README.md

-# nextjs-sms
+# nextjs-chat
-Building a web app for an SSR-based messenger using Next.js
+Building a web app for an SSR-based chat messenger using Next.js
 =======
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).